aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 Quoting is optional but unquoted identifiers must start with a letter and can only contain letters, digits, and underscores.
 Quoted identifiers start and end with double quotes.
 They may contain virtually any character.
-If you wish to include a double quote in an identifier, use another double quote to escape it.
+To include a double quote in an identifier, use another double quote to escape it.
 The maximum identifier length, quoted or unquoted, is 128 characters.

 Identifier matching is case-sensitive and identifiers that match a reserved SQL keyword must be quoted or use fully qualified names.